-With an XML Sitemap, you help search engines understand the structure of your WordPress website in an easy way.
-You make it easier for crawlers to work with your site and you decide which content should be indexed by Google & Co.
-Which long-term advantages of creating a sitemap, two useful WordPress plugins to help you and how to submit an XML sitemap, you will learn in this article.
+With an XML sitemap you help search engines to easily understand the structure of your WordPress website.
+You make the crawlers' work easier and determine which content should be indexed by Google & Co.
+Which long-term advantages a sitemap has, which two useful WordPress -Plugins you can use for this and how you submit an XML sitemap, you will learn in this article.

 What is a sitemap anyway?